Context

 Open the notebook in Github

+You have also the possibility to open the notebook in the WEkEO GitHub repository.
 Simply click on Open in GitHub to reach the corresponding page of the notebook.

 It will show the notebook as an overview.
-From this page, you can use the GitHub functionalities such as clone etc.
+From this page, you can use the GitHub functionalities such as clone, etc.

-Once in GitHub, you can always browse through the different folders of the wekeo repository.
-For example, you will find more information about the OLCI notebooks in the wekeo/learn-olci path:
+repository.
+For example, you will find more information about the OLCI notebooks in the wekeo/learn-olci

 What's next?